 ARDE3530 Teaching Art in the Secondary Schools (3)

 This course examines pragmatic techniques and philosophical approaches necessary to design, implement, and evaluate a comprehensive discipline-based art education program at the secondary school levels.
 Additionally, both historical and contemporary art education issues are examined, discussed, and evaluated.
-(See EDUC3530) Prerequisites: Junior classification., or instructor's approval.
-Program admission required.
+(See EDUC3530) Prerequisites: Junior classification, or instructor's approval.
+Program admission required., or instructor's approval Program admission.
 Corequisites: EDUC3750, EDUC3510

 ARDE3730 Advanced Typography (3)